 In case you don’t already know, the famous drink that has taken the world by storm – bubble milk tea was invented in Taiwan.
 We never end our daily lunch cruise without a cup of bubble milk tea, half sugar and ice.

 We have an insatiable hunger for languages!
 Besides our native tongue and English, the members in the NAT team speak French, German, Japanese and Korean.
 Recently, we’ve also started learning Cantonese together, and our next target is Vietnamese!

 It is only reasonable to be bookworms ourselves when we’re working in a publishing company.
 From self-help, poetry, narrative to fiction, the NAT team share a diverse appetite for reading, and our mini book club holds monthly dinners to share about the gems we’ve found on the shelves.

 We love exercising and participating in sports outside of our working hours!
-Besides golfing, marathon, ice skating and other sports we enjoy doing respectively, some of the NAT members have started taking air yoga and K-pop dance lessons together.
+Besides golfing, running, ice skating and other sports we enjoy doing respectively, some of the NAT members have started taking air yoga and K‑pop dance lessons together.
 A healthy body leads to a healthy mind.

 Get in contact:

 - +886 2 5551 1266 *1008